-The Foster Care Services Unit provides an array of services designed to ensure the safety and wellbeing for those youth that are in the legal and physical custody of the Department of Social Services.
+The Foster Care Services Unit provides an array of services designed to ensure the safety and wellbeing for youth who are in the legal and physical custody of the Department of Social Services.

-Foster Care – This service is for those youth that come through CPS into the legal custody of DSS.
+This service is for youth who come through CPS into the legal custody of DSS.
 Foster Care is temporary care for children who have the ultimate goal of returning home to their birth parents or other relatives.
-The FC social workers assess, plan and coordinate services to fulfill a mutually established out-of-home service agreement that is designed to help a child reunify with the parents.
+The Foster Care social workers assess, plan and coordinate services to fulfill a mutually established out-of-home service agreement that is designed to help a child reunify with the parents.
 If this becomes unobtainable, then other permanency plans are considered.
 Foster Care social workers will supervise the overall care of the child and manage the case plan (working toward the permanency plan goals) including:

 - conducting home and community visits

 - locating, coordinating, and monitoring appropriate adjunct services

 - facilitating Child and Family Team meetings collaborating with various medical and mental health professionals, etc.

 This program serves our foster care youth from age 13 to 21.
 The purpose of this work with our adolescents is to help ensure that they have a well-connected, self-sufficient life.
 To do so, we help enhance their Independent Living readiness through assessment, life skills training (including local and state-wide training, empowerment, and leadership events), educational assistance, and general case management and support.
 The LINKS Coordinator also works with those youth over age 18 who age-out of the foster care system and are in need of a more independent living arrangement.